The UOAdmin Internship Program

 2022-23 intern cohort at lunch

-The Finance and Administration portfolio will host the fifth cohort in the UOAdmin Internship program starting fall 2023.
-The program will bring together a 12-student cohort from diverse backgrounds and experiences to engage with projects in three different Finance and Admin departments between fall 2023 and spring 2024.
-Students will bring their unique perspectives to our workplaces to learn more about our role in making the university operate effectively.
+The Finance and Administration portfolio welcomed the fifth cohort in the UOAdmin Internship program in fall 2023.
+The program brought together a 12-student cohort from diverse backgrounds and experiences to engage with projects in three different Finance and Admin departments between fall 2023 and spring 2024.
+Students bring their unique perspectives to our workplaces to learn more about our role in making the university operate effectively.
 Learn how previous interns enjoyed their internship.

-• Start the internship in week 1 of fall term 2023--orientation will be held the week before fall term.
+• Started the internship in week 1 of fall term 2023--orientation was held the week before fall term.

-• Earn up to $1,500/term (depends on how many hours you actually end up working--the goal is 100 hours per term).
+• Earns up to $1,500/term (depends on how many hours you actually end up working--the goal is 100 hours per term).

-• Engage in meaningful real-world projects specific to each department.
-These projects will be linked to each intern's learning goals; interns will build skills useful in administrative positions in higher education as well as the public and private sectors.
+• Engages in meaningful real-world projects specific to each department.
+These projects are linked to each intern's learning goals; interns will build skills useful in administrative positions in higher education as well as the public and private sectors.

-• Connect with the 12-intern cohort, each of whom brings a unique background and perspective to the program.
+• Connects with the 12-intern cohort, each member of which brings a unique background and perspective to the program.

-• Engage in networking opportunities throughout the year.
-These will include meetings with key UO leaders, specialized tours, and interactions with employees from across the institution.
+• Engages in networking opportunities throughout the year.
+These include meetings with key UO leaders, specialized tours, and interactions with employees from across the institution.

-• Work toward meeting learning objectives and participating in active reflection and evaluation after each project.
+• Works toward meeting learning objectives and participating in active reflection and evaluation after each project.
 This internship is appropriate for students who would like to earn internship credit.

 Our Projects